sao16b/4n6/_posts/2023-07-11-BelkaCTF_#2_Drug_Dealer_Case_Writeup.md

 ![Identified IMEIs](/assets/img/2023-07-11/8_2.png){: width="400" }

+**Answer**: 332182208414842

 ### Debrief

 This one was a bit easier than the previous CTF.
 I still have to figure out my way around Bitcoin, and I could use some more practice navigating phone file systems.
-I was especially proud of myself for finding the answer to [task 6](#6-supplier-hard---444-points); sometimes grueling directory searching pays off.
+I was especially proud of myself for finding the answer to [task 6](#6-supplier); sometimes grueling directory searching pays off.
 Speaking of, I'm proud of myself for my consistent (so far) ability to recall files and information I searched through earlier.
 I think that's come in handy a few times these past CTFs.
 Anyway, one more to go!
 And then I'm thinking maybe a big one, like the Magnet Virtual Summit CTF from earlier this year.